- 1957: 107 baby boys named Faron

 - 1954: 82 baby boys named Faron

 - 1953: 54 baby boys named Faron

 - 1952: 12 baby boys named Faron [debut]

 It entered the top 1,000 the next year, and stayed there until the late 1960s.

 What popularized it?
 A Louisiana-born honky-tonk singer named Faron Young.
-His first single came out in 1951, and his earliest hit on the country and western music charts was “Goin’ Steady” (1952) which reached the top 10 on Billboard‘s National Best Seller list for two weeks in March of 1953.
+His first single came out in 1951, and his earliest hit on the country and western music charts was “Goin’ Steady” (1952) which reached the top 10 on Billboard‘s Country & Western Best Seller list for two weeks in March of 1953.